 University of Texas at Austin

-- Founder: Established in 1883, UT is the flagship institution of the University of Texas system.
+- History: Established in 1883, UT Austin is the flagship institution of the University of Texas system.

-- Mission & Values: Committed to academic excellence, innovation, and providing access to a world-class education.
+- Mission & Values: UT Austin is committed to academic excellence, innovation, and it prides itself on expanding access to higher education.

-- Location: Situated in Austin, Texas—a vibrant, eclectic city known for its music scene and tech startups.
+- Location: Austin, Texas, a vibrant, eclectic city known for its music scene and tech startups

-- Size of Campus: Spanning over 430 acres, the urban campus is a mix of historic and modern architecture.
+- Campus Size: Spanning over 430 acres, the urban campus is a mix of historic and modern architecture.

 Texas A&M University